Samuel Eto'o filmed in altercation outside World Cup game - WHIZ News

 Eto’o had paused to pose for photos with fans near Stadium 974 after Brazil beat South Korea 4-1.
 Footage circulating on social media showed him then reacting to comments by a man holding a camera.

-The former Barcelona and Inter Milan forward was initially held back by people in his entourage then got clear and appeared to aim a kick at the man, who fell backwards to the ground.
+The former Barcelona and Inter Milan forward was initially held back by people in his entourage, but he then got clear and appeared to aim a kick at the man, who fell backwards to the ground.

+The man, Algerian social media personality Said Mamouni, later published a video on YouTube saying he was the person who was attacked, and that he was at a Qatari police station to file a complaint against Eto’o.

+“Samuel had a fight with me.
+He hit me, and the one accompanying him pushed me.
+I’m here to lodge a complaint and he also smashed my camera,” Mamouni said.

 Eto’o has been in Qatar as president of the soccer federation of Cameroon, which was eliminated in the group stage last week.